 It’s tough to be confident.
-For everyone, even badass lady bosses.
+For everyone, even badass bosses like you.

 “I wish I would’ve stopped questioning myself earlier,” said Christy Lemak, PhD.
 “This is more than lacking confidence.
 There is evidence that women leaders spend time 'ruminating' about what they could have or should have done differently—or whether or not they are ‘good enough’ for the next job.”

 Don’t let fear or doubt consume you and instead, try to mute the negative voice in your head that fills you with lies.
 Take a gamble on yourself.
-Don’t take things personally.
+Be your biggest cheerleader.